 - The sauce is thick and rich, so this curry is comforting on a chilly evening if that’s when you are craving it, but the spices also work surprisingly well on even the hottest summer day.
 I suspect that’s why curry is so popular in countries known for their warm climates, like India and the Caribbean.

-Traditional Jamaican curry is made with scotch bonnet peppers and Jamaican curry powder, neither of which I have easy access to here in Milwaukee.
+Traditional Jamaican curry is made with scotch bonnet peppers and Jamaican curry powder.

 How to Make Jamaican Curry Chicken